adshre/Java_Notes/MultiThreading.md

 4. Time Waiting : Thread lies in timed waiting state when it calls a method with a time out parameter.
 A thread lies in this state until the timeout is completed or until a notification is received.
 5. Terminated : A thread is in terminated or dead state when its run() method exits.

+*Note : The purpose of start() is to create a separate call stack for the thread.
+A separate call stack is created by it, and then run() is called by JVM.

 # Thread Creation
 * Extending thread class
 * Implementing Runnable Interface